kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 The trajectory of this game's development shouldn't be a mystery at this point; after making a few dozen levels, I was feeling stuck, and feedback from players was encouraging, but not ecstatic.
 I did get into a better flow where the game was super data-driven; I could actually make new levels in Tiled without doing any coding.
 There's something to be said for getting into a "making content" flow that I'm learning is important.

 I was also missing a ton of things from Unity.
 Straying away from the Danish behemoth made me realize how deep its toolbox of useful stuff really is.
-If you need to collide a circle with a tilemap, and your physics engine doesn't hand you that abstraction, it's very tempting to make it.
+If you need to collide a circle with a tilemap, and your physics engine doesn't hand you that abstraction, it's very tempting to make that functionality (instead of maybe cutting the feature that requires it).
 If my goal was to help start fleshing out an open-source WebGL framework for making small games online, I succeeded.
 But if it was to finish a game, I was still lost in the weeds...

 ## What I learned (and more questions than I started with)

-**Beware the rabbit hole.** Knowing how to program can help you make games, but it can also lead you down paths into the sweet-smelling forest of engine tweaking/building/optimizing.
+**Beware the rabbit hole.** Knowing how to program can help you make games, but it can also lead you down paths into the deep and alluring forest of engine tweaking/building/optimizing.
 It helps to know you can probably make any feature you want, with enough time.
 But it's also dangerous.
 Pick something interesting to build towards and do nothing but reach that goal.

 **Game-making is multidisciplinary (so give yourself time and the emotional leeway to branch out).** You need a lot of different skills to make games.
 I didn't even mention all the time I trying to make weird ambient music with different granular synthesis apps.

 **Make something conceptually new, something with cultural relevance and something to say, something pretty, something smart, something funny, or something kinetic and crunchy and fun.
-But maybe pick ONE of these at a time for now so you actually have a shot, u noob.**
+But maybe pick ONE of these at a time for now so you actually have a shot, u noob.** Enough said.

 And finally--since embarking on this journey, maybe the most successfully *fun* game I made was improvised with a friend on the floor for a deck of cards.
-Which leads to another lesson that has been haunting this graveyard like a lonely ghost moaning obvious and bold-faced bloggy truisms--**this gamedev stuff is much easy with collaborators; make games with friends.**
+Which leads to another lesson (besides "tech gets in the way") that has been haunting this graveyard like a lonely ghost moaning obvious and bold-faced bloggy truisms--**this gamedev stuff is much easy with collaborators; make games with friends.**

 <img src="/img/high-five-cards.jpg">